lucadigennaro85/Data_Scientest_Project_apr24-stellantis-SupplyChain/eTL (Transform & Load)/README.md

    into Elastic as a flat document structure
    b) suply_chain_nested_index.py: for nested index where each company is a document that has subdocuments (reviews) nested underneath it
 4.	a set of example kibana queries (KIBANA QUERIES.docx) that you may run in the kibana dashboard - let me know when you want to play a little with the queries and I will have the env. up
-a.	access kibana dashboard at: http://<IP_address>:5601
+5.	access kibana dashboard at: http://<IP_address>:5601
-b.
-Login using the id and password from lesson 1: user id: elastic, password: datascientest
+6. Login using the id and password from lesson 1: user id: elastic, password: datascientest
-c.
-Click “Explore on my own”
+7. Click “Explore on my own”
-d.
-Go to the hamburger menu (3 lines) upper left and scroll down and choose Dev Tools
+8. Go to the hamburger menu (3 lines) upper left and scroll down and choose Dev Tools
-e.
-Dismiss the “Welcome to Console”
+9. Dismiss the “Welcome to Console”
-f.
-Now you are in the env: delete the default query in the Console: click in the console CTRL A and then <Delete or Backspace>
+10. Now you are in the env: delete the default query in the Console: click in the console CTRL A and then <Delete or Backspace>
-g.	copy / paste from the KIBANA QUERIES.docx queries into the kibana dashboard and then use the right upper corner arrow (right side of the query panel) to run the query
+11.	copy / paste from the KIBANA QUERIES.docx queries into the kibana dashboard and then use the right upper corner arrow (right side of the query panel) to run the query
-8. a README.md file - with this info.
+12. README.md file - with this info.